Updated February 2017

-You must have full registration on the medical register to take up any post except as a permanent NHS consultant (so this includes training posts and locum consultant posts).
-You must also be on the specialist register to take up a job as a permanent NHS consultant.
+You must have full registration on the medical register to take up any post except as a substantive (permanent), honorary or fixed term NHS consultant (so this includes training posts and locum consultant posts).
+You must also be on the specialist register to take up a job as a substantive (permanent), honorary or fixed term NHS consultant.

 You should look at the options as early as possible as some of them can take several months to complete.
 For whatever way you choose, you need to make your application to the GMC.

 Doctors who are either EEA nationals or have European Community rights, and have a primary qualification acceptable to the GMC and/or certain EEA specialist qualifications, may be eligible for automatic mutual recognition of their qualifications by the GMC for medical registration and specialist registration.

 For those not eligible for automatic mutual recognition of their qualifications, there are the following options -